barra1212/pixelphoto/README.md

 `heroku ps:scale web=1` - Start dynos, thus running the App

-[Pixel Photo](https://pixel-photo-app.herokuapp.com/) - SmoothieDB is a Python App deployed to Heroku
+[Pixel Photo](https://pixel-photo-app.herokuapp.com/) - Pixel Photo is a Python App using the Django framework and deployed to Heroku

 <hr/>